-The tax effects of the temporary differences that gave rise to significant portions of the deferred tax assets and liabilities as of December 1, 2023 and December 2, 2022 were as follows:
+The tax effects of the temporary differences that gave rise to significant portions of the deferred tax assets and liabilities as of November 29, 2024 and December 1, 2023 were as follows:

-(in millions) 2023 2022
+(in millions) 2024 4 20

 Deferred tax assets:

-Capitalized expenses \$ 984 \$ 298
+Capitalized expenses \$ 1,625 \$ 984

-Intangible assets 320 653
+Credit carryforwards 343 366

-Credit carryforwards 366 333
+Net operating loss and capital loss carryforwards 308 44

-Reserves and accruals 125 98
+Intangible assets 117 320

-Operating lease liabilities 97 104
+Reserves and accruals 129 125

-Stock-based compensation 65 108
+Operating lease liabilities 79 97

-Net operating loss carryforwards of acquired companies 44 88
+Stock-based compensation 66 65

-Benefits relating to tax positions 68 56
+Benefits relating to tax positions 64 68

-Other 48 41
+Other 34 48

-Total gross deferred tax assets 2,117 1,779
+Total gross deferred tax assets 2,765 2,117

-Valuation allowance (405) (402)
+Valuation allowance (725) (405)

-Total deferred tax assets 1,712 1,377
+Total deferred tax assets 2,040 1,712

 Deferred tax liabilities:

-Acquired intangible assets 263 354
+Acquired intangible assets 180 263

-Prepaid expenses 107 110
+Prepaid expenses 112 107

-Operating lease right-of-use assets 89 97
+Depreciation and amortization 70 77

-Depreciation and amortization 77 67
+Operating lease right-of-use assets 52 89

-Total deferred tax liabilities 536 628
+Total deferred tax liabilities 414 536

-Net deferred tax assets \$ 1,176 \$ 749
+Net deferred tax assets \$ 1,626 \$ 1,176

-Deferred tax assets and liabilities are recognized for the expected future tax consequences of temporary differences between the financial reporting and tax bases of assets and liabilities, and for operating loss and tax credit carryforwards.
+Deferred tax assets and liabilities are recognized for the expected future tax consequences of temporary differences between the financial reporting and tax bases of assets and liabilities, and for tax loss and credit carryforwards.

-As of December 1, 2023, we had state net operating loss and tax credit carryforwards of approximately \$446 million and \$352 million, respectively.
-We also had federal tax credit carryforwards of approximately \$80 million.
-The majority of the state tax credits can be carried forward indefinitely, and the remaining net operating loss and tax credit carryforwards will expire in various years from fiscal 2024 through 2040.
-Certain net operating loss and tax credit carryforwards are subject to an annual limitation and/or are reduced by a valuation allowance.
+As of November 29, 2024, we had federal and state tax credit carryforwards of approximately \$93 million and \$308 million, respectively, as well as state net operating loss carryforwards of approximately \$408 million.
+We also had federal and state capital loss carryforwards of \$1.15 billion mainly from the Figma acquisition termination fee which was not deductible for financial statement purposes.
+The majority of the state tax credits can be carried forward indefinitely, and the remaining federal and state tax loss and credit carryforwards will expire in various years from fiscal 2025 through 2040.
+Certain tax loss and credit carryforwards are subject to an annual limitation and/or are reduced by a valuation allowance.
 The net carrying amount of such assets is expected to be fully realized.

 In assessing the realizability of deferred tax assets, management determined that it is more likely than not that we will not fully realize certain available tax assets in domestic and foreign jurisdictions.
 Deferred tax assets are offset by a valuation allowance to the extent it is more likely than not that they are not expected to be realized.
-As of December 1, 2023, we continue to maintain a valuation allowance of \$405 million primarily related to certain state credits.
-For fiscal 2023, the increase in the valuation allowance was \$3 million.
+As of November 29, 2024, we continue to maintain a valuation allowance of \$725 million primarily related to certain state credits and federal capital loss carryforwards.
+For fiscal 2024, the increase in the valuation allowance was \$321 million, mainly related to the capital loss generated from the Figma acquisition termination fee.

 As we repatriate foreign earnings for use in the United States, the distributions will generally be exempt from federal income taxes.
-As of December 1, 2023, the cumulative amount of foreign earnings considered permanently reinvested upon which taxes have not been provided, and the corresponding unrecognized deferred tax liability, was not material.
+As of November 29, 2024, the cumulative amount of foreign earnings considered permanently reinvested upon which taxes have not been provided, and the corresponding unrecognized deferred tax liability, was not material.